Heyimgautam/project1-mern-shopnow-frontend/README.md

 # Project Title

 Hello there! this is gautam, created this project to implement my skills.
 This project is purely based on MERN stack technology and name is SHOP NOW web app.
-It is integreated with multiple usecase like :- Ecommerce, Product Management System and Admin dashboard.
+It is integrated with multiple usecases like :- Ecommerce, Product Management System and Admin dashboard.

 ## Installation